 Kinesiologists are university graduates who have acquired knowledge about the biophysical, socio-cultural, and psychomotor bases of human movement and physical activity.
 The Bachelor of Kinesiology degree program at Acadia requires students to complete CORE courses in each of several sub-disciplines, and to complete complementary courses from the Faculty of Arts and the Faculty of Pure and Applied Science.
-Additionally, the degree program provides an opportunity for students to select courses which represent an in-depth interest in a single sub-discipline, an interest in a professional application or an interest in kinesiology in its broadest sense.
+Additionally, the degree program provides an opportunity for students to select courses which represent an in-depth interest in a single sub-discipline, a professional application, or an interest in kinesiology in its broadest sense.
 Acadia provides many opportunities for students to gain practical experience in Research, Leadership and Instruction, Athletic Therapy, Adapted Physical Activity, Strength and Conditioning Science, etc., and encourages students to take advantage of these opportunities.

-The opportunities for employment in Kinesiology are varied.
-Students are encouraged to be creative in marketing their degrees, as the world of Sport and Physical Activity provides many opportunities.
+The opportunities for employment in kinesiology are varied.
+Students are encouraged to be creative in marketing their degrees, as the world of sport and physical activity provides many opportunities.
 Although most incoming students are hoping to pursue a career in physiotherapy, a number of our graduates do other things with their degrees.
-For example, teaching continues to be an attractive option to some Kinesiology graduates, there are a wide variety of other opportunities in such areas as Fitness Leadership, Program Development and Instruction for all age and ability groups, Sport or Fitness Management, Coaching, Sport Rehabilitation, Sport Science and Health Promotion and Wellness.
-Several graduates of the Acadia program have entered Medical schools, Physiotherapy schools, Veterinary College, while others have pursued Master and Doctoral degrees in one of the sub-disciplines of Kinesiology or allied health professions.
-Both the public and private sectors are frequent sources of employment and more recently, non-profit organizations have presented a wide range of career opportunities.
+For example, teaching continues to be an attractive option to some kinesiology graduates, and there is a wide variety of other opportunities in such areas as fitness leadership, program development and instruction for all age and ability groups, sport or fitness management, coaching, sport rehabilitation, sport science, and health promotion and wellness.
+Several graduates of the Acadia program have entered medical schools, physiotherapy schools, and veterinary college, while others have pursued masters and doctoral degrees in one of the sub-disciplines of kinesiology or allied health professions.
+Both the public and private sectors are frequent sources of employment, and more recently, non-profit organizations have presented a wide range of career opportunities.
 In addition, several graduates have started their own businesses.
 New opportunities arise every year in this growing field.